menu

 Руй Матуш

-A sculptor both works with reality and creates his own reality at the same time.
+A sculptor both works with perceptible reality and creates his own at the same time.
 Rui Matos states: “Each sculpture is the creation of a new being, the memories of which returned to me as a result of the transformation of memory.”
-Thus, through the prism of these transformations we contemplate the artist’s imaginary worlds and his “archetypal” memory of the distant past.
+Thus, through the prism of these transformations we contemplate the artist ’s imaginary worlds and his “archetypal” memory of the distant past.

-In the process of creating his works, Rui Matos models memories because they are associated with the brightest side of existence, the inner reality of each person, and perhaps that is why they are revealed as something more intimate and mysterious.
-The ar tist paints sculptures with thin, graceful lines, like elegant architectural notes, whispering about the mystery of all things.
-He dissects, takes apart, deforms and changes — then collects the fragments and creates a new being.
+For Rui Matos memories are associated with the brightest side of existence, the inner reality of each person, and thus are revealed as something more intimate and mysterious.
+The artist paints sculptures with thin, graceful lines, dissects, takes apart, deforms and changes—then collects the fragments and creates a new being.

-According to Matos, sculpture forms a close relationship between idea and material.
-For several years now he has been creating objects from steel.
-For a long time he has been experimenting with oxidized and painted metal, which became his main raw material after ten years of experiments with clay, stone and synthetic resin.
-“In recent years I have worked almost exclusively in iron, because I feel that this material best reflects my art vision and my ideas”, — he says, adding that he was greatly influenced by Russian constructivism with sculpture being its highlight and metal being one of the most expressive materials.
+According to Matos, sculpture forms a close relationship between idea and matter.
+Oxidized and painted metal became his primary raw material after ten years of experiments with clay, stone and synthetic resin: the artist was greatly influenced by Russian constructivism with sculpture being its highlight and metal being one of the most powerful means of expression.